Photo from GENEX Cooperative

 87 million

-Animals receiving CDCB evaluations (Dec 2024)
+animals receiving CDCB evaluations (Dec 2024)

 49

-Traits calculated by CDCB
+traits calculated by CDCB

 Latest News from CDCB

-2025 Evaluation Schedule, Deadlines
+2025 Evaluation Schedule and Deadlines

-See deadlines and timelines for CDCB genetic evaluations, released weekly, monthly and triannually.
+See deadlines and timelines for CDCB genetic evaluations, released weekly, monthly, and triannually.

-10M Genotypes in National Database
+10 Million Genotypes in National Database

 A remarkable milestone – 10 million animal genotypes in the National Cooperator Database – was recorded on December 14, 2024.